-The Pendant Arm
+4. Pendant Arm

-The pendant arm is shrink wrapped to the lathe body to keep it from swinging inside the crate during transport.
+The pendant arm is shrink wrapped to the lathe body for protection during shipping.
+Remove the plastic material from the pendant arm.

 Note: The position of the stop boss depends on where you like the pendant to "lock" in place.
 This can be set to suit your personal preference.

-6. Levelling the Lathe
+5. Levelling the Lathe

-In the lathe accessories box, there are four metal pads and four large (M12 x 40) set screws and nuts.
+In the lathe accessories box (located in the tube of the lathe) there are four metal pads and four large (M10 x 40) set screws.
 These pads and screws are for equalizing the pressure on the lathe legs.
 Insert a set screw at the base of each leg, then put a pad under each setscrew.
 Screw the set screws down until there is even pressure on each pad and then tighten the locknuts.
 Doing this will help eliminate vibration caused by uneven floors and the resultant uneven pressure on each leg.
 It is not necessary to level the lathe.